PHX2600/The-Archive/forum/General Discussion/0156 - Use of the term quothackerquot.md

 *edit*
 Haha, people have already made some recipes: <!-- m --><a class="postlink" href="http://en.wikibooks.org/wiki/Bartending/Cocktails/Pan_Galactic_Gargle_Blaster">http://en.wikibooks.org/wiki/Bartending ... le_Blaster</a><!-- m -->

-It is described &quot;Like having your brains smashed out by a slice of lemon wrapped around a large gold brick.&quot; so keep that in mind if you want to try and make a recipe.
+It is described "Like having your brains smashed out by a slice of lemon wrapped around a large gold brick." so keep that in mind if you want to try and make a recipe.

 --------------------------------------------------------------------------------